open-feature/community/tech-committee-charter.md

 ## Responsibilities of the Technical Committee

-The TC ensures that the project maintains a high level of technical excellence while continuing to meet the needs of its adopters, and facilitating ongoing community contribution.
+The TC ensures that the project maintains a high level of technical excellence while continuing to meet the needs of its adopters, and facilitates ongoing community contribution.

 The TC is responsible for: